alanvardy/doit/README.md

 mix check # Run the test suite
 ```

-_This code is not created by, affiliated with, or supported by Doist_
+_This code is not created by, affiliated with, or supported by Doist or GitHub_